ruczynskipatryk/javaGame/README.md

 <h1>Project Overview 🎨</h1>

-My first 2D Game where monsters from bright side fight with monsters from dark side.
+My first 2D Game where monsters from bright side fight vs monsters from dark side.
+I'm still working on this project.
 Soon more informations.
-I'm still working on it.
 At this moment it's working good on console.

 <h1>Tech/framework used 🧰</h1>
 - Java